Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Toledo and its opponents have combined to score more than 57.5 points in four of 10 games this season.
+- Toledo's games this season have gone over 57.5 points four of 10 times.

-- Akron and its opponents have combined to score more than 57.5 points in four of 11 games this season.
+- Akron's games have gone over 57.5 points in four of 11 chances this season.

-- Saturday's over/under is 4.3 points higher than the combined 53.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.2, is 4.3 points fewer than Saturday's over/under.

-- These two squads surrender a combined 60.2 points per game, 2.7 more than this contest's over/under.
+- The 60.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 57.5 total in this contest.

 - The average total in Rockets games this season is 54.8, 2.7 points fewer than Saturday's over/under of 57.5 .